Important information for travel to Cuba

 If the reason for your travel isn't covered by a Cuban entry permit, you will need a visa issued by the Cuban Consulate in Washington, D.C.
 Please visit the Embassy of Cuba in USA website for more information.

 Travel agencies booking travel for customers must also ensure the necessary traveler certification is included in the PNR.

-Documentation using SSR RFTV is required for each customer, and a different reason code for each customer is permitted if appropriate.
+Documentation using SSR RFTV is required for each customer and for each segment to Cuba and from Cuba.
+A different reason code for each customer is permitted if appropriate.